 Exclusive Interview with Wana Brands Co-Founder and CEO Nancy Whiteman

-When Wana Brands Co-Founder and CEO Nancy Whiteman spoke with New Cannabis Ventures in 2018, her company had a dominant share in its home state of Colorado and it was expanding to more markets.
-Now, the company is maintaining that momentum and expects to be in 12 states by early next year.
-Whiteman checked in with New Cannabis Ventures to discuss Wana Brands’ focus on innovation, growing its footprint and developing its CPG line.
+Wana Brands Co-Founder and CEO Nancy Whiteman spoke with New Cannabis Ventures a year ago.
+Despite the ongoing challenges related to COVID-19, the company launched in five new markets during the pandemic.
+Whiteman spoke with New Cannabis Ventures about her company’s continued geographic expansion, product innovation and partnerships.
 The audio of the entire conversation is available at the end of this written summary.

 To learn more, visit the Wana Brands website.
 Listen to the entire interview: